Jamoxidase/refactored-spoon/README.md

 # Unpaywall PDF Downloader

 Downloads academic papers from Unpaywall API (key word search) with Selenium.
-Claude helped me combine a couple of scripts, seems to work as intended.
+Claude helped to combine a couple of scripts, seems to work as intended.

 ## Quick Start